“And you will know the truth, and the truth will set you free.” – John 8:32

 Over the years, through lots of counseling and prayer, and amazing support from my husband, I learned how to own my truth.
 I was able to start sharing with other people what had happened to me.
 The first few times I told my story my hands trembled, my heart raced and I sobbed, barely able to get the words out.
 Then, with each telling it got easier.
 With each telling I healed a little bit more; I took another step towards freedom and forgiveness.
 I began to own my past, not be afraid of it.

 With each telling I was met by women who confided they, too, had been molested or sexually assaulted.
-Each and every single time.
+Every.
+Single.
+Time.
 And I would hear God say, “There are more.
 Keep telling your story because there are more.”

 My sisters (and brothers) there are so very many of us who have been hiding our truth for too long.
 Thinking we were the only ones.
 It’s time to end the silence and the fear.
+It’s time to seek healing and reclaim your truth — reclaim it from your abuser or attacker.
 Whether you choose to file a report with the authorities, like Laura, to tell your best friend, or share with your Bible study group — don’t be afraid to tell your story.
-Don’t be afraid to own your truth and reclaim it from your abuser.
+There is no shame in what happened to you.
+None.

 Let God be your armor and your strength.
 You are not alone and you are loved.

 “Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
 Stand therefore, having fastened on the belt of truth, and having put on the breastplate of righteousness.” – Ephesians 6:13-14